strategineer/personal-website/content/blog/2024-10-03/index.md

 “More than I wish, but not many who are as brave as this man you know.”
 {{< /quote >}}

-Able learns all about knighthood from Sir Ravd over a few days at most.
+Able learns about chivalry, and how to exert control on women and become an active part of the patriarchy.

 {{< quote >}}
 I went in, and the woman sat down on a little milking stool in front of Ravd.

 He, seated on a short bench with a back, said, “Able, this is Brega.
 Because she is a woman, I permit her to sit.
 The men stand.”
 {{< /quote >}}

-Throughout the Knight, we'll see the influence of Sir Ravd's teaching
+PS: These few chapters with Sir Ravd of Redhall can be construed as a sort of veiled promise between Wolfe and the reader, telling the reader that Able is going to become like Sir Ravd or at least try to.
+The novel is called the Knight after all.

+Able learns a lot from Sir Ravd over just a few days of being travelling with him.
+Throughout the rest of the text, we'll some explicit evidence, and some less so, of Able's integration of Sir Ravd's teachings into his life and everything he does moving on.

 The thing we need to keep in mind about Sir Ravd of Redhall is that he dies soon after Able of the High Heart meets him.
-And thus, we're left to wonder whether his focus on honor above all else, leaving out activities like measuring the enemy forces before engaging them in combat might have led him to an early grave.
+And thus, we're left to wonder whether the teachings of Sir Ravd, like not measuring the strength of enemy forces before engaging them in combat, might have led him to an early grave.

-Thus, his being Able of the High Heart's role model for knighthood might not be such a good thing for Able.
+Thus, his being Able of the High Heart's role model of knighthood might not be such a good thing for Able.
 And, that makes him interesting.

+Sir Ravd's poor teachings and Able's main character energy come into conflict time and time again, and generate the tension and excitement found in the book.

 - determined